BM26: 909th AMU balances real world operations during exercise

-U.S. Air Force Airman 1st Class Ayden Gonzalez, 909th Aircraft Maintenance Unit electrical and environmental journeyman, closes the door of a KC-135 Stratotanker during a USAF-led exercise Beverly Midnight 26 at Kadena Air Base, Japan, March 12, 2026.
-The 909th AMU’s efforts ensure U.S. and allied forces can rely on Kadena’s refueling capability to project power and sustain operations across the Indo-Pacific.
-(U.S. Air Force photo by Airman 1st Class Karina Lopez)
+KADENA AIR BASE, Japan -- U.S. Air Force Airmen assigned to the 909th Aircraft Maintenance Unit recovered a KC-135 Stratotanker during a USAF-led operational exercise Beverly Midnight 26 at Kadena Air Base, Japan, March 12, 2026.
+While supporting the exercise, maintainers with the 909th AMU continued real-worldaircraftmaintenance operations, enabling the 909th Air Refueling Squadron to sustain Kadena’s refueling mission across the Indo-Pacific.

+During the exercise, maintainers balanced simulated contingency operations with the demands of daily aircraft generation, ensuring Kadena’s tanker fleet remained ready to support operational missions.
+The maintenance team conducted a real-world aircraft recovery, which includes positioning the aircraft in its designated parking spot, attaching a tow vehicle and ensuring all engines and systems are properly shut down.

+“Our airframe is like an aerial gas station,” said Airman 1st Class Cecil Forest, a 909th AMU electrical and environmental apprentice.
+“The faster we can get these tankers in the air, the quicker we can support the mission.”

 |Date Taken: